sanskar-sunil-patil/RAS-SES-598-Space-Robotics-and-AI/assignments/cart_pole_optimal_control/README.md

 10. Future Considerations =

-Advanced Disturbance Modeling:
+Advanced Disturbance Modeling =

 Implement more complex disturbance models (e.g., varying noise levels).

-Reinforcement Learning (Extra Credit):
+Reinforcement Learning (Extra Credit) =

 Implement a DQN (Deep Q-Network) to train an agent to stabilize the pendulum.
 Compare this approach to the LQR controller in terms of performance and efficiency.